forem/forem/docs/technical-overview/architecture.md

 How a user keeps track of the tags, users, or articles they care about.
 Follows impact a user's home feed and notifications.

+Follows can have a "score" which indicates how much a user wants to see the element in their feed.
+Currently we only calculate these for tag follows, but it could be expanded to users.
+The user can set an "explicit" score, and the system also calculates an "implicit" score based on their activity.

 ## Roles

 Through the "rolify" gem, users can have roles like "admin", etc. A role can